pettni/smooth/README.md

 ## Related projects

 Two similar projects that have served as inspiration for `smooth` are [`manif`](https://github.com/artivis/manif/), which also has an accompanying paper, and [`Sophus`](https://github.com/strasdat/Sophus/).
 Certain design decisions are different in `smooth`: jacobians are with respect to the tangent space as in `manif`, but the tangent types are Eigen vectors like in `Sophus`.
-This library also includes the Bundle type which greatly facilitates control and estimation tasks, and is written in C++20 which enables cleaner code as well as saner compiler error messages.
+This library also includes the Bundle type which facilitates control and estimation tasks, as well as additional utilities such as differentiation, optimization, and splines.
+Finally `smooth` is written in C++20 and leverages modern features such as [concepts](https://en.cppreference.com/w/cpp/language/constraints) and [ranges](https://en.cppreference.com/w/cpp/ranges).

 <!-- MARKDOWN LINKS AND IMAGES -->
 [doc-link]: https://pettni.github.io/smooth